sandygiuliani/drug_repo/README.md

 **LICENSE**
 Copyright &copy; 2014 Sandra Giuliani
 This repository is licensed under the terms of the MIT license.
 Please see LICENSE.md for more information.
-The MIT license is approved by the Open Source Initiative http://opensource.org/licenses
+The MIT license is approved by the [Open Source Initiative](http://opensource.org/licenses)

 **DISCLAIMER**
 THIS IS A WORK IN PROGRESS.
 I AM NEW TO GITHUB AND NEW TO PROGRAMMING IN GENERAL!
 Feedback is welcome but please be kind.

-Contact me at: sandraxgiuliani [at] gmail.com
+Contact me at: sandraxgiuliani [at] gmail [dot] com